Jones Radio Networks: TM Studios, Inc. (formerly JonesTM, Inc.)

-Other entities and audio assets incorporated into TM and Century 21 over the years included the audio works of Ed Yelin, Ken Sunderland Productions, Sterling Sound and several other companies.
+Other entities and audio assets incorporated into TM and Century 21 over the years included the audio works of Eastman Radio (founded by Robert Eastman), Ed Yelin, Ken Sunderland Productions, Sterling Sound and several other companies.
 Again, these assets were cherry-picked (or in some cases, just pulled out of the marketplace) and the master reels shelved.

 Studio Dragonfly, a division of TM Studios, offers radio station jingles at low prices.
 Several of the jingles offered by Studio Dragonfly were previously produced by TM Productions, Century 21 and many others.
 TM Studios also has another division that exclusively handles commercial jingles known as JingleBank.
 In order to facilitate ID jingle enthusiasts the ability to purchase "personal cuts" TM Studios initiated a program called iJingles in 2006.

 Over the years jingle composers such as Bruce Upchurch, Bruce Wermuth, Greg Clancy and Barry Young have composed jingle packages for TM Studios and its predecessors.
 Tom Merriman who composed several jingle packages for the company, most recently KLUV's Greatest Hits in 2005, died on November 11, 2009.

 Of all the radio stations using jingles from TM Studios and its predecessors, WPLJ in New York City has ordered more jingle packages to date: seven so far since 1991.
 JonesTM, a wholly owned division of Jones Media Group, acquired the company in September 2006 by buying out the then-current shareholders.
 JonesTM was acquired itself on June 20, 2008 by Triton Radio Networks and thereafter renamed TM Studios, Inc.

 TM Studios produces a line of promotional music products targeted for radio stations, internet stations and professional DJs.
 Two lines are currently produced: HitDisc and PrimeCuts.
 HitDisc is aimed at radio stations.
 PrimeCuts mostly services the event entertainment market.